Mohamed-Arafaath/Telecom_Churn_Analysis/Python/readme.md

 This folder contains all the Python scripts and related files used for predictive analysis in the **Churn Analysis Project**.
 The scripts leverage libraries such as Pandas, NumPy, and Scikit-learn to preprocess data, train machine learning models, and generate predictions for customer churn.

+## **Key Objectives**

+- To preprocess the input customer data (`Prediction_Data.xlsx`) for predictive modeling by cleaning and encoding the data.
+- To develop a machine learning model that predicts customer churn probabilities and classifications.
+- To generate actionable insights from predictions for integration into Power BI dashboards.
+- To save the prediction results (`Predictions_output.csv`) for further analysis and visualization.
+- To create a reusable and modular Python script (`churn_prediction.py`) for predictive analytics.

 ---

 ## **Python Code Overview**